e-Learning Blog

 https://articulate.com/360/rise

-・Timing of translation manuscript:
+・Timing of the translation manuscript:

 ・Timing after content creation:

-A If the translator and editor are the same person, it may be possible to directly replace the text on Storyline.
+A If the translator and editor are the same person, it may be possible to directly replace text on the Storyline.

 Keigo Ryuno